Goodness-of-fit test for count distributions with finite second moment: The test statistic for some families of distributions

-The one-parameter Bell family of distributions $\{{\mathcal B}e(\theta)\}_{\theta>0}$ has been recently introduced by Tsylova and Ekgauz \cite{tsylova2017using} and Castellares et al. \cite{castellares2018bell}.
+The Bell family of distributions $\{{\mathcal B}e(\theta)\}_{\theta>0}$ has been recently introduced by \cite{tsylova2017using} and \cite{castellares2018bell}.
 Bell distributions have many interesting properties.
-Indeed, the Bell family belongs to the one-parameter exponential family and it is infinitely divisible.
+Indeed, the Bell family belongs to the exponential family and it is infinitely divisible.
 Moreover, the Poisson distribution is not nested in the Bell family but it can be approximated for small values of the parameter by the Bell distribution.
 This family is rather flexible for fitting a wide spectrum of count data which may present over-dispersion and it may be an alternative model to the very familiar Poisson and Negative Binomial models in several areas.
 For example, owing to its flexibility, the Bell distribution is used to model the number of insurance claims over a fixed period of time.
 For further applications see \cite{batsidis2020goodness}.

 The Bell p.m.f. with parameter $\theta$ has a very simple form and it is given by